Chemotherapy

 Shedding is normal and doesn’t mean Scalp cooling isn’t working

 Shedding for many people is the most dreaded part of scalp cooling.
 Hair loss can be distressing, messy, and tiresome and for many it strikes fear into their hearts that scalp cool isn’t working.
 Shedding is a normal part of scalp cooling too.
 It begins for everyone between days 14 and 21 after your first treatment.
 This does not mean that scalp cooling has failed.
-Don’t be disheartened and try to concentrate on the hair that remains and not the hair you have lost J
+Don’t be disheartened and try to concentrate on the hair that remains and not the hair you have lost.

 Brush your hair!